Gojong of Korea: Military reforms

 Gojong was acutely aware of Korea's, and especially its army's, need to modernize.
 Min Young-hwan brought on Russian instructors that were tasked with modernizing the army.
 Gojong was pleased with their work.
 In March 1898, the Russian instructors departed, and Gojong ordered the Ministry of Military to take over.
 By the request of the Minister of Military, Yi Jong-geon, a military academy was established in April 1898.
 In order to command both the army and navy, Gojong appointed himself as the Grand Field Marshal of the Imperial Korean Armed Forces and the Crown Prince as Field Marshal on 29 June 1898.

 On 2 July 1898, Gojong assumed full control over the army.
 A Board of Marshals was established on 1 August 1899, which Gojong used to further his control.
 In 1899, he bought weapons from various countries and sent many cadets to Imperial Japanese Army Academy.
 Meanwhile, he continued expanding the military.
 By July 1900, there were 17,000 men of the Jinwidae.
 In 1901, about 44 percent of the Empire's total revenue was used for the military.

 Diplomatic efforts

 Gojong also attempted to establish ties with other countries.
 For example, Yi Han-eung was sent to London in 1901 as the acting diplomatic minister to the United Kingdom.
 But Great Britain rebuffed Yi's overtures, and established the Anglo-Japanese Alliance in 1902.
 Yi killed himself in protest in May 1905.

+In 1905, Gojong wrote a letter to US President Theodore Roosevelt.
+But the Eulsa Treaty had already been signed by the time his envoy, Homer Hulbert, had delivered the letter.
+In it, Gojong wrote:For the sake of the Korean people we beg of you to use your powerful influence in this direction and to refuse to become a party to the further degradation of this Empire and the extinguishment of our last hope.